Pivotal Brauer-Picard groupoids and graded extensions

-\begin{example} If $\Inv(\Z(\C))=1$ and $H^2(G,\kk^\times)=0$, then all obstructions vanish automatically, so any pivotal structure can be extended.
 For example, if $\Inv(\C)=1$ and $\C$ admits a nondegenerate braiding (such as the Fibonacci category), then it follows that $\Z(\C)\simeq\C\boxtimes\C^{rev}$, and therefore $\Inv(\Z(\C))\cong1$.
 If $\kk$ is algebraically closed and characteristic zero, then $H^2(G,\kk^\times)\cong H_2(G;\zZ)$, so any group with trivial Schur multiplier will satisfy the desired property.
 These Schur-trivial groups include all cyclic groups, and all groups for which all Sylow $p$-subgroups are Schur-trivial (e.g. $S_3$). \end{example}